dapr/durabletask-python/durabletask/aio/ASYNCIO_INTERNALS.md

   - Includes violation type, suggested alternative, `workflow_name`, and `instance_id` when available

 Overhead and performance:
-- `OFF`: zero overhead
+- `OFF`: zero overhead (no patching, no detection)
-- `BEST_EFFORT`: minimal overhead by default; full detection overhead only when debug is enabled
+- `BEST_EFFORT` (default): minimal overhead from patching; lightweight noop tracer unless debug mode enabled (full detection tracer only when `DAPR_WF_DEBUG=true`)
-- `STRICT`: tracing overhead present; recommended only for testing/enforcement, not for production
+- `STRICT`: ~100-200% overhead due to full Python tracing; recommended only for testing/enforcement

+Note: The patching overhead (module-level function replacement) is minimal.
+The tracing overhead (sys.settrace) is more significant when full detection is enabled.

 Limitations and caveats:
 - Direct imports like `from random import random` bind the function and may bypass patching